ryanpjhickey/CSharp-Shopping-Cart/README.md

 ## Description

-This is a simple shopping cart app build with C# and ASP.Net.
+This is a simple shopping cart app built with C# and ASP.Net.

 ---